DannyVogel/notification-service-worker-lib/README.md

 A lightweight JavaScript library for setting up web push notifications in frontend web clients.
 This library simplifies the process of registering service workers and managing push notification subscriptions.

+Subscription and notification endpoints are provided by the [webpushkit push-service](https://github.com/DannyVogel/push-service) project.

 ## Features

 - Easy registration of service workers for push notifications